-The optimized alternative reflects the City’s understanding of infrastructure and regulatory priorities with respect to the information currently available.
-However, data gaps and uncertainties identified early in the IMP process must be more accurately characterized before the City can commit to long-term implementation.
+The optimised alternative reflects the City’s understanding of infrastructure and regulatory priorities with respect to the information currently available.
+However, data gaps and uncertainties identified early in the IMP process must be more accurately characterised before the City can commit to long-term implementation.
 Therefore, the City will pursue a 5-year action plan focused on collecting critical data needed to more precisely forecast future needs while continuing to implement currently identified projects.
 After five years, the City will use the new information to revise IMP projections.

 The IMP was completed in early 2018 and was approved by the Columbia City Council on December 3, 2018.
 The IMP garnered strong support by the Council and the community by providing confidence in the City’s long-range investment to address community priorities in a balanced and affordable strategy.

 Since Council adoption, the Missouri Department of Natural Resources has provided written acceptance and support for the plan with commitment to use the IMP to inform future permitting and compliance schedules and administrative agreements.
 The Columbia IMP provides a strong example of the environmental, regulatory, and financial benefits that utility managers can achieve through application of EPA’s integrated planning framework.
-Through this process, the City has developed a prioritized and balanced One Water infrastructure investment strategy that addresses Clean Water Act requirements, achieves community objectives, provides long-term regulatory certainty, and meets programmatic and capital sewer and stormwater needs over the next 20 years.
+Through this process, the City has developed a prioritised and balanced One Water infrastructure investment strategy that addresses Clean Water Act requirements, achieves community objectives, provides long-term regulatory certainty, and meets programmatic and capital sewer and stormwater needs over the next 20 years.